aakashbansal/Neural-Artistic-Style-Transfer/README.md

 <img src="images/multi-style outputs/seated nude and vector landscape a 10 b1 5000 b2 1500.jpg" height="260" width="400">
 **ALPHA - 10 BETA1 - 5000 BETA2 - 1500**<br>

-As can be seen in these images, when we increase the value of BETA1, the effect of First Style image increases on the final input image while the effect of Second Style image decreases.<br>
+As can be seen in these images, when we increase the value of BETA1, the effect of First Style image increases on the final input image while the effect of second style image decreases.<br>
 <hr>